Mushymato/LivestockBazaar/author-guide.md

 # Author Guide

 This page covers how to add a new livestock bazaar shop.
-It is assumed that you already know [how to add a new farm animal](https://stardewvalleywiki.com/Modding:Animal_data).
+It is assumed that you already know how to [add a new farm animal](https://stardewvalleywiki.com/Modding:Animal_data) and how to [add a tile property](https://stardewvalleywiki.com/Modding:Maps).
+Shop data is also relevant for adding owner portraits.

 ## Quick Start